-A. Requirements set forth in the Department's Quality Strategy and in accordance with federal regulations at 42 CFR 438.330, including:
+- A. Requirements set forth in the Department's Quality Strategy and in accordance with federal regulations at 42 CFR 438.330, including: - Conducting and assessing PIPs as further described in Section 19.6 "Performance Improvement Projects" of this Contract; - Collecting and submitting to the Department performance measurement data that enables the Department to calculate performance on required measures, including indication of progress on measures and related outcomes; - Establishing mechanisms for detecting under-utilization and over-utilization of services' and - 4.
+Mechanisms to assess the quality and appropriateness of care furnished to Enrollees with special health care needs, as defined by the State.

-- 1. Conducting and assessing PIPs as further described in Section 17.6 "Performance Improvement Projects" of this Contract; - 2.
-Collecting and submitting to the Department performance measurement data that enables the Department to calculate performance on required measures, including indication of progress on measures and related outcomes; - 3.
-Establishing mechanisms for detecting under-utilization and over-utilization of services and - 4.
-Mechanisms to assess the quality and appropriateness of care furnished to Enrollees with special health care needs, as defined by the State. - B. A QIC to provide oversight of QAPI functions; - C. Methods for seeking input from and working with stakeholders, such as the Department, Enrollees, Providers, Subcontractors, other contracted MCOs, other community resources and agencies, and advocates to actively improve the quality of care provided to Enrollees; - D. Methods for addressing Department mandated performance measures; - E. Integration of Behavioral Health indicators into the QAPI program and a systematic, ongoing process for monitoring, evaluating, and improving the quality and appropriateness of Behavioral Health Services provided to Enrollees; - F. Methods to collect data, and monitor and evaluate for improvements to physical health outcomes resulting from behavioral health integration into the Enrollee's overall care; - G. Methods to identify and act upon social determinants of health (SDoH) and health equity. - H. Use of a health information system to support collection, integration, tracking, analysis and reporting of data analytics specific to health care outcomes and performance metrics, including stratification of findings (e.g., by Region, provider type, Enrollee populations); and - I. Methods to evaluate data and findings reports to assess QAPI program activities, progress on objectives, identified areas for improvements and processes to implement changes, including methods for providing feedback or other information to Providers and Enrollees.
+- B. A QIC to provide oversight of QAPI functions; - C. Methods for seeking input from and working with stakeholders, such as the Department, Enrollees, Providers, Subcontractors, other contracted MCOs, other community resources and agencies, and advocates to actively improve the quality of care provided to Enrollees; - D. Methods for addressing Department mandated performance measures; - E. Integration of Behavioral Health indicators into the QAPI program and a systematic, ongoing process for monitoring, evaluating, and improving the quality and appropriateness of Behavioral Health Services provided to Enrollees; - F. Methods to collect data, and monitor and evaluate for improvements to physical health outcomes resulting from behavioral health integration into the Enrollee's overall care; - G. Use of a health information system to support collection, integration, tracking, analysis and reporting of data analytics specific to health care outcomes and performance metrics, including stratification of findings (e.g., by Region, provider type, Enrollee populations); and - H. Methods to evaluate data and findings reports to assess QAPI program activities, progress on objectives, identified areas for improvements and processes to implement changes, including methods for providing feedback or other information to Providers and Enrollees.

-Within thirty (30) Days of Contract Execution, by each June 30 thereafter, and upon request, the Contractor shall submit a QAPI Program Plan for review and approval by the Department.
+Within thirty (30) Days of Contract Execution, by each June 30, thereafter, and upon request, the Contractor shall submit a QAPI Program Plan for review and approval by the Department.
 The QAPI Program Plan shall include the below information, at a minimum.
 The Department reserves the right to designate the required format and design for the QAPI Program Plan.

-- A. Detailed QAPI program description that addresses goals and objectives, all program elements, and scope of activities; - B. Discussion of innovative approaches the Contractor will implement to support the Department in achieving improved outcomes; - C. Detailed description of the Contractor's staffing to meet QAPI program goals and objectives, including a listing of staffing resources, roles, qualifications and experience, and total FTEs percentage of time; - D. Description of QAPI activities to be conducted by Providers and Subcontractors, if separate from the Contractor's QAPI activities and integration of those into the overall QAPI program; - E. Workplan that provides the scope of activities and timelines, including reporting cycles and annual evaluation;

-- F. Clearly defined approaches to Quality Improvement efforts, including PIPs, that the Contractor will implement; and - G. A process to continually evaluate the impact and effectiveness of the QAPI program, and an approach to address deficiencies of the program that are identified through evaluation or other forums.
+- A. Detailed QAPI program description that addresses goals and objectives, all program elements, and scope of activities; - B. Discussion of innovative approaches the Contractor will implement to support the Department in achieving improved outcomes; - C. Detailed description of the Contractor's staffing to meet QAPI program goals and objectives, including a listing of staffing resources, roles, qualifications and experience, and total FTEs percentage of time; - D. Description of QAPI activities to be conducted by Providers and Subcontractors, if separate from the Contractor's QAPI activities and integration of those into the overall QAPI program; - Workplan that provides the scope of activities and timelines, including reporting cycles and annual evaluation; - F. Clearly defined approaches to Quality Improvement efforts, including PIPs, that the Contractor will implement; and - G. A process to continually evaluate the impact and effectiveness of the QAPI program, and approach to modify the QAPI Program to address deficiencies.